-2. No deviation from the above schedule shall be permitted.
+- 2. No deviation from the above schedule shall be permitted.
 Each school shall display the aforesaid admission schedule on its notice board and website.
-Further each school shall ensure that application forms for admission are made available to all applicants till the last date of submission of admission's application form i.e. 27/12/2019.
+Further each school shall ensure that application forms for admission are made available to all applicants till the last date of submission of admission's application form i.e. 07/01/2021.
 Only Rs.
 25/- (Non-refundable) can be charged from the parents as admission registration fee.
-The purchase of prospectus of the school by the parents shall be optional.

-- 3. All Private Unaided Recognized Schools admitting children in pre-school, pre-primary and/or Class-I level shall reserve 25% seats for EWS/DG category students & Child with Disability as defined in RPWD Act, 2016 (under Section 12(1)(c) of Right to Education Act, 2009) at Entry Level Classes, wherever fresh admissions are made as directed by the Hon'ble High Court of Delhi vide order dated 24/05/2012 in WP (C) No. 8434/2011 and circulated vide this Directorate's Circular No. 2393-2004 dated 04/06/2012. - 4.
-Further all schools shall comply with the notification dated 28/02/2012 which directs that the number of seats at the entry level/s shall not be less than the highest number of seats in the entry level classes during the last three years 2017-18, 2018-19 & 2019-20.
-The details of all entry level classes (i.e. Nursery/KG/1st) along with the seats available for admission must be declared by all schools on the module to this directorate's website as well as on their notice board/website and hard copy in Format-1 duly signed by head of the school concerned shall be furnished to the DDE concerned by 17/12/2019 positively.
-DDE (District) will compare the seats declared online vis-à-vis the hard copy submitted under the signature of Head of the school by 30/12/2019.
-All DDEs shall verify the completeness and accuracy of number of seats in their district, in online module and send to HQ (Private School Branch) (Format-1 is enclosed) - 5.
+The purchase of prospectus of the school by the parents shall be optional. - 3.
+All private unaided recognized Schools admitting children in pre-school, pre-primary and/or Class-1 level shall reserve 25% seats for EWS/DG category students & Child with Disability as defined in RPWD Act, 2016 (under Section 12(1)(c) of Right to Education Act, 2009) at entry Level Classes, wherever fresh admission are made as directed by the Hon'ble High Court of Delhi vide order date 24/05/2012 in WP (C) No. 8434/2011 and circulated vide this Directorate's Circular No. 2393-2004 dated 04/06/2012. - 4.
+Further all school shall comply with the notification dated 28/02/2012 which directs that the number of seats at the entry level/s shall not be less than the highest number of seats in the Entry level classes during the last three years i.e. 2019-20, 2020-21 & 2021-22.
+The details of all entry level classes (i.e. Nursery/KG/1ST) along with the seats available for admission must be declared by all schools on the module to this directorate's website as well as on their notice board/website and hard copy in Format-1 duly signed by head of the school concerned shall be furnished to the DDE concerned by 31/12/2021 positively.
+DDE (District) will compare the seats declared online vis-à-vis the hard copy submitted under the signature of Head of the school by 11/01/2022.
+All DDEs shall verify the completeness and accuracy of number of seats in their district, in online module and send to HQ (Private School Branch) (Format-1 is. enclosed) - 5.
 The Hon'ble High Court vide judgment dated 28/11/2014 in WPC-177/2014 and WPC-202/2014 observed that Private Unaided Recognized School shall devise the procedure to admit students but subject to the condition that the procedure is fair, reasonable and transparent.